cyberuna/AI-Starter-Kit-OnFHIR/README.md

 Some sample codes are used from the [FHIR Server Samples] (https://github.com/microsoft/fhir-server-samples).

 The high level solution architecture includes:
-#### * Generate FHIR data using Synthea
+#### * Generate Data: Generate FHIR data using Synthea
-#### * Store the generated FHIR data into Azure Blob Storage to be loaded into Azure API for FHIR using Azure Function
+#### * Ingest Data: Upload the generated data into Azure Blob Storage.
+Ingest into Azure API for FHIR using Azure Function
-#### * Store FHIR data in Azure API for FHIR
+#### * Store Data: Store FHIR data in Azure API for FHIR service
-#### * Prepare the FHIR data using Azure Data Factory, Azure Databricks and store in Azure SQL DB to be consume for analysis by PowerBI.
+#### * Prepare and Analyze Data: Prepare data using Azure Data Factory and Azure Databricks.
+Store in Azure SQL DB.
+Analyze using PowerBI.

 <center><img src="images//azure-api-fhir-paas.png" width="850"></center>